readyready15728/misc/stardew-valley-notes.md

 * Fairy Roses have a crappy profit margin but can increase the price of honey produced by bees to a very high degree.
 * `~/.config/StardewValley/ErrorLogs/SMAPI-latest.txt` contains useful
-  diagnostic info that can be parsed [here](https://smapi.io/log).
+  diagnostic info that can be parsed [using an online utility program](https://smapi.io/log).
 * Use the cog button on the title screen for mods using Generic Mod Config Menu.
+(It works in game just as well!)
+* The little keyboard on the Generic Mod Config Menu shows all keybindings and highlights conflicting ones in red.
 * Chests in this order, right to left: non-comestibles from above ground, non-comestibles from below ground, automated furnace, random junk, spring produce and other comestibles, then summer produce, fall, winter